Dipsingh/dipsingh.github.io/_posts/2023-03-04-Intro-to-Gravity-Model.md

 The paper has many interesting topics, including Traffic and Topology Engineering and Traffic aware routing.
 One of the most exciting parts to me, which will be understandably missing, is the formulation of Traffic engineering problems as Optimization problems.
-I would love to see some pseudo-real-world code examples.
+I would love to see some pseudo-real-world code examples made publicly available.

 However, one thing that surprised me the most was from a Traffic characteristics perspective, a Gravity model best described Google's Inter-Block traffic.
 When I studied Gravity Model, I thought this was such a simplistic model that I would never see that in real life, but it turns out I was wrong, and it still has practical applicability.
 This blog will look at the Gravity Model and synthetic traffic generation that follows the gravity model.
-We will end with an expanded proof given Jupiter Evolving in Appendix C.
+We will end with an expanded proof given in the appendix section C of [Jupiter Evolving](https://dl.acm.org/doi/pdf/10.1145/3544216.3544265).

 # Introduction